llpeterson/scaling/mpls.md

 ATM capabilities at the same time as it runs the MPLS control protocols, in what is referred to as "ships in the night" mode.

-More recently, the idea of running IP control protocols on devices that are unable to forward IP packets natively has been extended to optical switches and STDM devices such as SONET multiplexors.
+The idea of running IP control protocols on devices that are unable to forward IP packets natively has been extended to Wavelength Division Multiplexing (WDM) and Time Division Multiplexing (TDM) networks (e.g., SONET).
 This is known as *Generalized MPLS* (GMPLS).
 Part of the motivation for GMPLS was to provide routers with topological knowledge of an optical network, just as in the ATM case.
-Even more important was the fact that there were no standard protocols for controlling optical devices, so MPLS seemed like a natural fit for that job.
+Even more important was the fact that there were no standard protocols for controlling optical devices, so MPLS proved to be a natural fit for that job.

 ## Explicit Routing